 Each year, high school students from across Tennessee face off in a fast-paced, academic science and math competition for a chance to win a spot in the Department of Energy (DOE) National Science Bowl.
 The Tennessee Science Bowl is annually managed by the Oak Ridge Institute for Science and Education in hopes of inspiring students to pursue STEM-related studies and careers.

-The regional competition features teams of students from public, private and home schools who compete in a question-and-answer format in which two student teams attempt to answer toss-up and bonus questions.
-Teams are randomly placed in divisions and play against the teams within their division during the round-robin rounds.
+This regional competition features teams of students from public, private and home schools who compete in a question-and-answer format.
+Teams compete two at a time, answering toss-up and bonus questions.
+The teams are randomly placed in divisions and play against others within their division during the round-robin rounds.
 The top two teams in each division advance to the double-elimination rounds in the afternoon.